UPS RFID Rollout: What It Means for Package Tracking

 Here is what that looks like in practice:

 - **All 5,500+ UPS Store locations** print RFID-enabled labels on every package, including returns.
-That is roughly 1.3 million packages per day getting tagged at drop-off.
+UPS says that is roughly 1.3 million packages per day getting tagged at drop-off.

 - **Regional hubs** are next in line for sensor deployment through the rest of 2026, with aircraft-mounted sensors planned after that.